Alexandria vs NaturalReader: Which Text-to-Speech Tool Is Better in 2026?

 Word-by-Word Highlighting

 Both tools offer word-level highlighting.
 NaturalReader's Chrome extension lets users choose between sentence and word, sentence only, word only, or none, and allows colour theme selection for the highlight [NaturalReader Help Centre, 2026].
-Alexandria's highlighting is synced with the audio output word by word, designed for accurate visual tracking.
-Research on dual-channel processing (hearing words while seeing them highlighted) shows that pairing verbal and visual information creates stronger memory encoding than either alone [Paivio, University of Western Ontario, 1971; Lindamood-Bell, 2024].
+[TESTING DETAIL PLACEHOLDER — see experience-elliott-needs.md] Alexandria's highlighting is synced with the audio output word by word, designed for accurate visual tracking.
+Research on dual-channel processing (hearing words while seeing them highlighted) shows that pairing verbal and visual information creates stronger memory encoding than either alone [Paivio, University of Western Ontario, 1971; Mayer, 2009].

 Speed Control

 NaturalReader uses a words-per-minute (WPM) slider with a default of 180 WPM.
 The equivalent of 1.5x is roughly 270 WPM.
-Premium plans unlock higher speeds, but the free tier's 20-minute daily cap on premium voices limits practical use at higher WPM.
-Alexandria uses a multiplier system (0.5x to 3x) with no daily cap.
-At 3x, you can work through considerably more content in the same sitting without hitting a wall.
+[TESTING DETAIL PLACEHOLDER — see experience-elliott-needs.md] Premium plans unlock higher speeds, but the free tier's 20-minute daily cap on premium voices limits practical use at higher WPM.
+Alexandria uses a multiplier system (0.5x to 5x) with no daily cap.
+At 5x, you can work through considerably more content in the same sitting without hitting a wall.

 Voice Quality

 NaturalReader offers AI-powered voices across its paid tiers, with a commercial tier designed for voice-over work.
 The free tier provides basic voices without a daily cap, and premium voices with a 20-minute daily limit.
-Alexandria uses neural voices via the Kokoro model on the free tier, providing natural-sounding audio without a separate subscription requirement.
-For day-to-day web reading, both tools offer acceptable voice quality at entry level.
+[TESTING DETAIL PLACEHOLDER — see experience-elliott-needs.md] Alexandria uses premium neural voices on the free tier without a daily cap or subscription requirement.
+On the free tier, Alexandria's neural voices outperform NaturalReader's basic voices; NaturalReader's premium voices (paid) are comparable to or better than Alexandria's.

 Privacy and Data Storage

 NaturalReader processes text through its cloud infrastructure to generate audio, which is standard for cloud TTS tools.
 The Chrome extension follows Chrome Web Store privacy guidelines and does not sell data to third parties outside approved use cases [NaturalReader Chrome privacy listing, 2026].
-Alexandria uses encryption to protect your content during text-to-speech conversion.
-We never store your content.
-It is only used to generate the audio and is immediately discarded.
+Alexandria discards your text after audio generation and never stores it.
+NaturalReader processes via cloud with no stated retention policy beyond the Chrome listing.
+For sensitive documents, Alexandria's approach is more conservative.

 Platform Support

 NaturalReader's cross-platform coverage is one of its main strengths.
 Web app, Chrome extension, Windows desktop app, macOS desktop app, iOS app, and Android app are all available.
 This makes it suitable for users who switch between devices.
-Alexandria is desktop Chrome only.
+[TESTING DETAIL PLACEHOLDER — see experience-elliott-needs.md] Alexandria is desktop Chrome only.
 The gap matters most if you want to listen on a phone or tablet, or if you use a non-Chrome browser.
 For desktop web reading, the distinction is irrelevant.

 Pricing Comparison

-Alexandria: Core features (0.5x–3x speed, word-by-word highlighting, neural voices) are free with no daily cap.
+Alexandria: Core features (0.5x–5x speed, word-by-word highlighting, neural voices) are free with no daily cap.

 NaturalReader Free: Basic voices with no daily cap.
 Premium voices limited to 20 minutes per day.
 No credit card required.